Spitting Up in Infants

 Spitting up is the mild vomiting or regurgitation of food, milk, and saliva that can occur in infants.
 Spitting up is not forceful and does not contain large amounts of food and fluids.

 - Spitting up is very common among normal infants.
-About 40% of infants spit up on a regular basis, and almost all infants spit up at least once in a while.
+Fewer than half of infants spit up on a regular basis, and almost all infants spit up at least once in a while.

 - Spitting up usually occurs right after feeding or burping.
 The spit up fluid may look just like the formula or milk that was just fed or may appear slightly curdled.
 The amount of fluid spit up is usually just a small portion of the feeding, but it often appears to be much more.